opensourcegeek/ale-suggestions/README.md

 - step-2 : Add internationalization and validation to single page.
            After this step, you should see additional translation files in locales directory and field-validators in definitions directory.
 When you run the app, and not select yes or no to the option you'd end up with error summary/description.

+- step-3 : Added fork in the page.
+If user selects not a beer drinker the journey ends, if not it proceeds with journey After this step, you should see additional are-you-an-ale-drinker page if you select yes and if you select no it should take you to an end page

 How to run:
 -----------